Naturist / Nudist Beaches in England, Scotland, Wales and Ireland

 Fairlight Glen - near Hastings East Sussex

-Great hidden sandy beach in a beautiful setting surrounded by a forest.
-Long 500 feet (150m) descent, the last part thanks to a locally maintained home-made staircase
+Great hidden sandy beach in a beautiful setting surrounded by forest covered cliffs.
+Long 500 feet (150m) descent, the last part thanks to a local's maintained beach path

 The naturist beach at Fairlight Glen lies on the coast between Hastings (about two miles to the west) and the delightful town of Rye to the east.
 In fact, the beach is in Covehurst Bay, at the bottom of Fairlight Glen.
 (Fairlight Cove is a seaside village a two miles to the east).
 Naturist use of this beach was first recognised by the local council in 1978, although it had been in use for many years prior to that.
 It enjoyed official status by the Council until 1999 when it was reclassified as unofficial for reasons unknown.